-A degreaser is a cleaner designed to remove grease, oils, cutting fluids, corrosion inhibitors, handling soils, finger prints, and other contamination common in assembly, stamping, other types of metal fabrication, refineries, motor repair, airplane hangars, and many other applications.
-Degreasers go by a number of different names, including precision cleaner, maintenance cleaner, and specific for automotive repair, carb cleaner, brake cleaner.
+A degreaser is a cleaner designed to remove grease, oil, cutting fluids, corrosion inhibitors, handling soils, fingerprints, and other contamination common in assembly, stamping, metal fabrication, refineries, motor repair, airplane hangars, and many other applications.
+Degreasers have different names, including precision cleaner, maintenance cleaner, and, specific for automotive repair, carb cleaner or brake cleaner.

 Techspray has produced Blue Shower maintenance cleaners for over 30 years, making Blue Shower a staple in maintenance departments all over the world!
-Techspray offers a variety of solvents and waterbased cleaners and industrial degreasers that allow customers to match the right products with their cleaning needs.
+Techspray offers a range of solvents and water-based cleaners and industrial degreasers that allow customers to find the right products for their cleaning needs.
 Choosing a strong, high-quality cleaner saves time and money.
 Grease and oil flow right off, reducing the time and materials needed to scrub off stubborn soils.
-Our industrial strength products are available in both spray degreaser and bulk packaging options.
+Our industrial-strength products are available in both spray degreaser and bulk packaging options.

 A degreaser is intended to clean a surface, so remove contamination.
 A degreaser is designed specifically to remove oils, greases, and lubricants.
 Sanitizers are intended to kill various pathogenic agents, like bacteria and viruses.
 There are materials that can do both, like 70% isopropyl alcohol (per CDC guidelines for hard surface disinfecting), but don’t assume all degreasers will kill pathogens.